Highlights

 Where to Watch Sivagami

-Need to watch 'Sivagami' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or view the A. Mitradas-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on 'Sivagami' right from your couch?
+Finding a streaming service to buy, rent, download, or view the A. Mitradas-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Sivagami' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Sivagami' right now, here are some particulars about the Muthaiah Pictures flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Sivagami' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Sivagami' right now, here are some details about the Muthaiah Pictures flick.

-Want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Sivagami is a Tamil language film released in 1960.
 It is the last film in which M. K. Thyagaraja Bhagavathar acted.
 The film was produced by M. A. Venu under the banner Muthiah Pictures.
 By the year 1959, M. K. T. Bhagavathar requested M. A. Venu to produce a film.
 M. A. Venu agreed and started producing this film.
 However, M. K. T. Bhagavathar died while the production was half way.
 So, the crew adapted the story and completed the film.
 Bhagavathar could not sing at this time.
 He told the producer that he has some songs recorded earlier for another film 'Rajayogi' that was never produced and told the producer to use those songs.
 So, the songs that took place in this film were recorded long before." .